arts & justice initiatives

 M3 Program (Movement + Mentorship = Metamorphosis)

-Keshet’s teaching faculty of professional dancers and teaching artists facilitate daily dance classes as part of the credited high school curriculum on site at YDDC and the Camino Nuevo Youth Center, New Mexico’s state juvenile detention facility, to provide a holistic environment for students to learn literacy, math, science, and conflict resolution through dance and choreography.
-Students completing these courses can then continue their work with their Keshet mentors through pre-release and post-release program while they transition out of the facility, providing a structured mentorship program through the parole and reintegration process.
+Keshet’s teaching faculty of professional dancers and teaching artists facilitate daily dance classes as part of the credited high school curriculum on-site at YDDC and the Camino Nuevo Youth Center, New Mexico’s state juvenile detention facility, to provide a holistic environment for students to learn literacy, math, science, and conflict resolution through dance and choreography.
+Students completing these courses can then continue their work with their Keshet mentors through the pre-release and post-release programs while they transition out of the facility, providing a structured mentorship program through the parole and reintegration process.

 Keshet is so much more than dance; Keshet is rehabilitation and restoration.
 Keshet teaches our kids about math, English and conflict resolution, but more importantly, Keshet teaches our kids to dare to dance.
 To dare to dance, is to dare to really live.
 If Martha Graham was right and “dance is the language of the soul,” then Keshet teaches our kids to find their voices.
 Incoherent mumbles are transformed into ecstatic shouts of “I can laugh!”
 “I can love!”
 “I can dance!”

 – Greg Nelson, Director of Community Initiatives, State of New Mexico’s Children Youth and Families Department

 A critical element of the M3 program’s success stems from the relationship between artists.
 The M3 staff artists approach each student as a fellow artist, not as an inmate or juvenile delinquent.
 This mindset, while often unspoken (and sometimes spoken), is a powerful shift for the student.
 It is commonly the first “label” they have been given that embodies something positive, creative, and full of potential.